British occupation zone in Germany

 The British occupation zone in Germany (German: Britische Besatzungszone Deutschlands) was one of the Allied-occupied areas in Germany after World War II.
-The United Kingdom along with her Commonwealth were one of the three major Allied powers who defeated Nazi Germany.
-In 1945 the allies had divided the country into four occupation zones: British, Soviet, American and French lasting until 1949 whence the new country of West Germany was established.
-Out of all zones, the British had the largest population and contained within the heavy industry region, the Ruhr, as well as the naval ports and Germany's North West coast line.
+The United Kingdom – also representing the other Commonwealth countries – was one of the three major Allied powers that defeated Nazi Germany.
+By 1945, the Allies had divided the country into four occupation zones: British, Soviet, American and French lasting until 1949, whence the new country of West Germany was established.
+Out of all the four zones, the British had the largest population and contained within it the heavy industry region, the Ruhr, as well as the naval ports and Germany's coast lines.